netlify/blobs/README.md

 # @netlify/blobs

-A JavaScript client for the Netlify Blob Store.
+A TypeScript client for Netlify Blobs.

 ## Installation